Updated: Feb 3

 To clear this idea up, consider the following: Love, like faith, has a dualistic nature to it.
 Love is, both, of one’s nature and expressed—both, in the personal sense, a noun (it could be argued that it is an adjective in the human sense) and a verb.
 To illustrate this, a lion is a predator by nature, but it is only by a predatory act that its nature is confirmed and realized.
-So, the first lion that ever existed could not be deemed a predator until it commits a predatory act and it could be said that the lion was not a predator before the act.
+So, the first lion that ever existed could not be deemed a predator until it commits a predatory act, and it could be said that the lion was not a predator before the act.
 It is the same with God.
 God could not be love until love was expressed because it is in the act that love is realized.
 C.S.
 Lewis knew this and made an amazing statement: “Love is something that one person has for another person.
 If God was a single person, then before the world was made, He was not love.”

 Love and Reality

 C.S.
-Lewis understood that love is only realized through an action or an expression of one’s nature.
+Lewis understood that love is only realized through action or an expression of one’s nature.
 So, if there was no trinity, then love could not have existed until the world was created.
 If that were true, then God’s very nature changed—meaning the God of today was not the God before the world.
 The implications of this are hard to fathom.
 But, in as much as a human mind can hope to understand, it would mean that reality, as we know it, could instantly change as God’s very nature has the possibility of changing again.

 Side Note: This thought process is assuming God is the triune God of today—whether that was true before the world or not.

 God, who defines all personable things, could change—thereby destroying one’s idea of personhood and destroying oneself.
-For if God changed, then one’s identity in Christ is lost.
+This is because if God changed, then one’s identity in Christ is lost.
 This is because, if love is the fulfillment of the law and God is love, then to fulfill the law one has to be like God.
 However, if God is no longer God (love), then how can one find his identity in Christ if Christ or the rest of the trinity do not fulfill the law themselves?
 The law would be baseless and therefore arbitrary because it is no longer based on the nature of God.
 So, in this new reality, salvation, in its previous tense, is meaningless because salvation from what?
 It could be said, in this hypothetical circumstance, that God became like man.
-This is because, one would be, in a way, no longer separated by God, assuming that He changes into something that is conceivable in this reality—meaning he changes into the only other alternative to love: a “selfish” God.
+This is because, one would be, in a way, no longer separated by God, assuming that He changes into something that is conceivable in this reality—meaning that he changes into the only other alternative to love: a “selfish” God.